jean-pierreBoth/MultiStochGrad.jl/README.md

 The Stochastic Averaged Gradient Descent as described in the paper:
 **"Minimizing Finite Sums with the Stochastic Average Gradient" (2013, 2016)** M.Schmidt, N.LeRoux, F.Bach.

+## Note

+- version 0.1.2 runs 10-15 % faster on SCSG due to optiisation
+see  [The need for rand speed](https://bkamins.github.io/julialang/2020/11/20/rand.html) or julia bloggers.

 ## License